mazwat/mazwat.github.io/oop-ws.md

 1. You need to create a class ``Village``
 2. Create an ``Animal`` class and this will have child classes for the different animals in the village.
 3. Decide on different *variables/fields* and *properties* for your animals.
-Some should be in the animal class and *inherited* by the chid class and some are overridden by the children.
+Some should be in the animal class and *inherited* by the child class and some are overridden by the children.
 4. At least one filed should be protected using ``get`` and ``set``.
 5. Some of the properties should appear in your game as *physical elements* of game objects.
 As in the example above you could create different *colours* for animals.
 Develop some or all of these features:
     1. **Shape** (different primitive or models)